jujoco/twitch-multitask-task-list-overlay/README.md

 ## Customization settings

+### Behavior Settings

 Open the `configs.js` to edit the behavior of the Task List

-Open the `base.css` to edit the styles of the Task List

-### Behavior Settings

 `crossTasksOnDone`: default **true**